eliumoraes/sql-review-course/README.md

 b.
 Basic Queries (SELECT, FROM, WHERE):
    1. Basic SELECT syntax
    2. FROM and WHERE clauses for filtering data
-   3. Logical operators (AND, OR, NOT) and comparison operators
+   3. Other operators and filtering techniques (BETWEEN, IN, LIKE, IS NULL)
-   4. Ordering results (ORDER BY)
+   4. Sorting and limiting results (ORDER BY, LIMIT, OFFSET)
-   5. Limiting results (LIMIT, OFFSET)
-   6. Practical exercises with simple queries

 c.
 Data Manipulation (INSERT, UPDATE, DELETE):
    1. Inserting new rows into tables (INSERT)